Release CalendarTop 250 MoviesMost Popular MoviesBrowse Movies by GenreTop Box OfficeShowtimes & TicketsMovie NewsIndia Movie Spotlight

 The first screenplay, The Long Hello and Short Good-bye, was made into a German-language film by Warner Bros. in 1999, starring Nicolette Krebitz and Katja Riemann.
 The complex structure of the story worried Studio Hamburg, who re-edited the modern noir just prior to its premiere into a more simple linear film, a move which polarized critics.
 The film received a positive review in Variety that predicted it would play in broad-minded festivals around the world "where genre fans should lap it up."
 An English-language version of Vintar's original Long Hello script struggled to reach the screen for years under Face/Off director-producer John Woo and Moebius director Gustavo Mosquera R., with even a young Guillermo del Toro wanting to direct.
 The actors and producers of the German film still hope for a Rainer Kaufmann director's cut to restore the original picture.

-The second screenplay, a twist-filled sci-fi love story called Spaceless, has been in active development for twenty-five years, first at specialty division Fox 2000, then Fox Animation, eventually moving to the main live-action division of Twentieth Century Fox.
+The second screenplay, a twist-filled sci-fi love story called Spaceless, has been in active development for almost 30 years, first at specialty division Fox 2000, then Fox Animation, eventually moving to the main live-action division of Twentieth Century Fox.
 This infamous development hell has made Spaceless well-known within the industry, with notable professionals calling it their favorite unproduced screenplay, and online collectors always on the lookout for a copy of the script.
 It is a long-time favorite of Gore Verbinski, who directed The Ring, Pirates of the Caribbean and Rango.
 Vintar reacquired the rights to Spaceless through the little-known WGA contract reacquisition clause, and the project moved to Universal with Verbinski producing through his Blind Wink Productions.
 True Detective director Cary Fukunaga was hired to helm, saying he'd never read an original script that "operated on so many levels," but after turning in a troubled rewrite that the studio agreed differed too greatly from the original, he left the production.
 Verbinski took over again as director with Vintar back on board as writer, and Jerry Bruckheimer producing for Paramount Pictures.
 Studio head Wyck Godfrey called it "the greatest screenplay never made" and the film was finally in pre-production -- when the COVID pandemic struck -- leading to the sudden end of that Paramount regime and stalling the movie again.

 The third spec sale, Hardwired, survived development hell at Walt Disney Pictures under director Bryan Singer only to be picked up by Twentieth Century Fox for Alex Proyas.
 The resulting film, renamed by the studio I, Robot after the Isaac Asimov short story collection, starred Will Smith and made $350 million worldwide, becoming the highest-grossing non-sequel of the summer, and the tenth highest-grossing film of 2004.
 The original Hardwired screenplay was a cerebral murder mystery that read like a stage play, and representatives of the Asimov estate considered it "more Asimov than Asimov."
 Vintar transformed the script into a big-budget studio film, also moving the story into the greater I, Robot universe.
 When Will Smith signed on to star, studio-mandated changes made the project more of a summer action blockbuster, a move that angered Asimov purists, although many critics considered the final product to have brains as well as brawn.
 The years have been kind to I, Robot which remains a popular audience favorite, and has inspired a generation of A.I. researchers, with retrospective articles calling for the film's reevaluation, saying it is more relevant than ever, far more faithful to Asimov's entire body of work than generally recognized, and hoping for a sequel.